centreon/centreon-documentation/pp/integrations/plugin-packs/dev-resources/plugins-guidelines.md

 #### Centreon Plugin example

-The Output when checking several storage partitions on a server, when everything is OK:
+The output when checking several storage partitions on a server, when everything is OK:

 `OK: All storages are ok |`